Arioch3d/DA_Capstone/README.md

 3. **Key Functions:**

-   - **Drop Table:**
-     Drop any table from the SQLite database if needed and you want to test the table creation and importing process.
    - **hero_gender_distribution():**
      Prompts for a publisher and displays the gender distribution of heroes in a line chart.
    - **deceased_hero_gender_ratio():**